arijitnoobstar/tech-articles/README.md

 >  #### [The Internet Is Just Investment Banking Now](https://www.theatlantic.com/technology/archive/2022/02/future-internet-blockchain-investment-banking/621480/). *(By [Ian Bogost](https://www.theatlantic.com/author/ian-bogost/), The Atlantic, 5th Feb 2022)*
 >  While acknowledging the common ridicule of NFTs, Ian composes an understanding of why people take them seriously, hence why they work.
 He also proposes that Web3 is merely but an explicit expression of how our digital lives are already commodified for the sake of profits.

+## Metaverse-AR-VR

+### Concerns about the Metaverse
+>  #### [The metaverse is the next venue for body dysmorphia online](https://www.technologyreview.com/2021/11/16/1040174/facebook-metaverse-body-dysmorphia/). *(By [Tanya Basu](https://www.technologyreview.com/author/tanya-basu/), MIT Technology Review, 16th Nov 2021)*
+>  Of the many novel aspects of the Metaverse, Tanya brings to light the issue of body image problems from metaverse avatars.
+She highlights how accurate third-person view avatars of oneself can worsen body image issues and how inaccurate avatars may perpetuate unattainable standards of beauty.

 ## Social Media